 - Three (3) hours of course work in Theory and Principles (Organizational Communication Theory COM5126 or equivalent)

 - Three (3) hours of course work in Research and Methods (Assessing Organizational Communication COM5127 or equivalent)

 - Three (3) hours of course work in Applications of Communication (Group Dynamics and Leadership SPC5442 or equivalent)

 Additional Required Courses

 Twelve (12) additional hours of required Communication courses, aimed to further advance students’ repertoires related to communication in organizational and business settings:

-- Project Management and Communication (COM5450 or equivalent)
+- Applied Project Management for Leaders (COM 5453 or equivalent)